At Google I/O 2026, Google turned Search into its most important AI platform.

 During the keynote it was announced that Search hit an all-time high for total queries in the last quarter.
 This means that artificial intelligence is not reducing the use of search.
 It is changing the way people use it.

-And this is where Google’s true strategic objective emerges: to incorporate conversational and agentic behavior directly into the Search ecosystem, preventing users from progressively shifting their information activities to external platforms such as ChatGPT, Perplexity, or other AI systems.
+And this is where Google’s real strategic objective emerges.
+Bring conversational and agentic behavior directly into the Search ecosystem, before users shift their information activities to external platforms such as ChatGPT, Perplexity, or other AI systems.

 There is one phrase from the keynote that probably captures the paradigm shift underway better than any other.